-Why would I add my model to the OGGM set of tools?¶
+Why would I add my model to the OGGM framework?¶

 We envision OGGM as a modular tool to model glacier behavior.
-We do not want to force anyone towards a certain set-up or paramaterization that we chose.
-However, we believe that the OGGM capabilities could be useful to a wide range of applications, and also to you.
+We do not want to force anyone towards a certain set-up or paramaterization that we choose.
+However, we believe that the OGGM capabilities are useful to a wide range of applications, and also to you.

 Finally, we strongly believe in model intercomparisons.
 Agreeing on a common set of boundary conditions is the first step towards meaningful comparisons: this is where OGGM can help.

 Can I use my own repository/website and my own code style to do this?¶